FanfanShen/starter-hugo-academic/content/authors/admin/_index.md

     url: https://xxgc.nau.edu.cn/2020/0611/c2614a65887/page.htm

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include big data audit, artificial intelligence and computer system.
+bio: My research interests include artificial intelligence system and big data audit.

 # Interests to show in About widget d
 interests: